Stunning fossil trapped in amber reveals previously unknown species that lived during the time of dinosaurs

 Fireflies in the land of dinosaurs

-Upon first look of the firefly fossil in 2016, Cai said he thought the beetle was a type of click beetle in the Elateridae family — similar to a separate species Cai also helped to identify from Burmese amber in 2021 — due to the fossilized insect’s unique serrate antennae that modern fireflies do not have.
+Upon first look of the firefly fossil in 2016, Cai said he thought the insect was a type of beetle in the Elateroidea family — similar to a separate species Cai also helped to identify from Burmese amber in 2021 — due to the fossilized insect’s unique serrate antennae that modern fireflies do not have.
 But when he revisited the peculiar fossil described in the new study in late 2022, Cai noticed the well-preserved light organ, a characteristic of fireflies.

 There are 10 past firefly species that are only known from fossils, said Dr. Oliver Keller, a research museum collection specialist at the University of Michigan in Ann Arbor who has studied the systematics and taxonomy of fireflies.